-This 1 day itinerary for Edinburgh can be done at any time throughout the year.
+This 1 day itinerary for Edinburgh can be done at any time throughout the year so don’t worry about the best time to visit.
 I’ve included some wet weather options for those days when it’s against you.
 Best bet is to have an umbrella and get exploring!

 In the winter be aware that it gets dark very early so be extra careful if you’re traveling solo.